Aadniz/status/README.md

 # status

-Status daemon written in rust.
+Status application written in rust.

 This program is for running tests, and check the status of different test executables you write.

+Communication is done over ZeroMQ.

 ## Getting started